 What is the most profitable construction business model?
 Do you need employees? /p>

 Sometimes they request you use employees instead of subs, or work on a T&M basis.
 Clients don’t understand how the construction world works.
 It’s your job to educate them.

 It's time to discuss production issues on construction projects that are often overlooked.
 Because time wasted on a job comes right out of profit.

-Many contractors believing building “quality” helps them sell jobs and make more money.
-But how do you define quality?
+How do you define quality?
 Who sets the standard?

 While working on a new residential walkway project last week, we were confronted with an irate neighbor.
 The crew had just begun using a jack hammer and concrete saw…